-C1 On-site detention facilities are required except where:

-- a. the site drains directly into Parramatta River or Sydney Harbour; or - b. the proposal is for minor works to a single dwelling, commercial or industrial building and where the impervious area is not increased by more than 40 square metres; or - c. subdivision of existing or currently approved dwellings.

-As the proposal involves the creation of Torrens subdivided lots, the proposal in its current form does not meet the exceptions above, and therefore, on-site detention facilities are required and will be addressed by a condition of consent.
+- C1 On-site detention facilities are required except where: - a. the site drains directly into Parramatta River or Sydney Harbour; or - b. the proposal is for minor works to a single dwelling, commercial or industrial building and where the impervious area is not increased by more than 40 square metres; or c. subdivision of existing or currently approved dwellings. - As the proposal involves the creation of Torrens subdivided lots, the proposal in its current form does not meet the exceptions above, and therefore, on-site detention facilities are required and will be addressed by a condition of consent.
 It is noted that the exception for subdivision only applies to the subdivision of an existing (or approved) dwelling only and not to the subdivision of land.

-The following condition has been recommended by Council's Engineer:
+The following condition will be recommended: